Abstract

 DISCUSSION

-Neurofibromatosis type-1 (von Recklinghausen disease) is an autosomal dominant hereditary disease that may affect the gastrointestinal tract in up to 25% of patients2, 6, 7).
-Stromal tumors have been reported to be the most common lesion of the gastrointestinal tract, but the symptomatic cases account for less than 5% of patients2, 8).
-These tumors may cause obstruction, volvulus, intussusception, ulcertation, bleeding or perforation.
-In our patient, bleeding of ruptured tumors caused hemoperitoneum.
+7).
+Stromal tumors have been reported to be the most common lesion of the gastrointestinal tract, but the symptomatic cases account for less than 5% of patients

-GISTs in patients with NF-1 usually occur in their middle-age after the appearance of cutaneous manifestations2).
+2).
 GISTs in patients with NF-1 are histologically and immunophenotypically identical to those in patients without NF-1.
-Although most GISTs arise in the stomach, a search in the pathology literature shows that GISTs in patients with NF-1 tend to be multiple and to be located predominantly within the small intestine4).
+Although most GISTs arise in the stomach, a search in the pathology literature shows that GISTs in patients with NF-1 tend to be multiple and to be located predominantly within the small intestine

 Clinical symptoms are related to the size and location of the GISTs.
 Most pathologists use a combination of tumor size and mitotic rate to assess the malignant potential of these tumors.
 In general, malignant GISTs are larger, more cellular, and more mitotically active.
 GISTs that are smaller than 5 cm with five mitoses per 50 consecutive high-power fields or less are considered to be benign with a low risk for metastasis.
 Tumors larger than 10 cm with more than five mitoses per 50 high-power fields are considered to be malignant.
 All tumors falling between these two extremes are considered to be of uncertain malignant potential with intermediate risk for metastasis.
 Tumors with more than 50 mitoses per 50 high-power fields are considered to be highly malignant with an aggressive clinical behavior.
-The liver and the peritoneum are the most common sites of spread in malignant GISTs5).
+The liver and the peritoneum are the most common sites of spread in malignant GISTs

 This case illustrates the increased prevalence and association of GISTs in patients with NF-1.
 A medical history of NF-1 in a patient who has an intra-abdominal mass with nonspecific CT features and central liquefaction may help in diagnosing GIST by virtue of the well-known association of these two entities.